LHNCBC/lforms/changed-features.md

           user will be required to provide an answer.
 If you set "max" to "*", the list becomes multi-select.
 (Other possibilities are not yet supported.)

+* **Emitted (AngularJS) Events**

+  * **LF_EVENT_REPEATING_ITEM_ADDED** - emitted when a repeatable item or section is added to the form by clicking the "add" button.
+An event attr object is associated with the event, with the following fields:
+    * event - the event name, 'LF_EVENT_REPEATING_ITEM_ADDED'
+    * formId - the code of the form
+    * itemId - the _elementId of the newly added item or section
+    * time - the time stamp when the event happens
+  * **LF_EVENT_REPEATING_ITEM_DELETED** - emitted when a repeatable item or section is deleted from the form by clicking the "delete" button.
+The event attr object has the same set of the fields:
+    * event - the event name, 'LF_EVENT_REPEATING_ITEM_DELETED'
+    * formId - the code of the form
+    * itemId - the _elementId of the item or section that has just been deleted.
+    * time - the time stamp when the event happens